neuralmagic/docs/docs/source/faqs.md

 **Do you have version compatibility on TensorFlow?**

-Our inference engine supports all versions of TensorFlow 1.x.; support for TensorFlow 2.0 is coming soon.
-We have specific performance improvements for SSD models currently for TensorFlow 1.12.
+Our inference engine supports all versions of TensorFlow <= 2.0; support for the Keras API is through TensorFlow 2.0.

 **Do you run on AMD hardware?**

 The DeepSparse Engine is validated to work on x86 Intel (Haswell generation and later) and AMD CPUs running Linux.
 It is highly recommended to run on a CPU with AVX-512 instructions available for optimal algorithms to be enabled.
 Specific support details for some algorithms over different microarchitectures [is available](https://docs.neuralmagic.com/deepsparse/source/hardware.html).

 We are open to opportunities to expand our support footprint for different CPU-based processor architectures, based on market adoption and deep learning use cases.